Please consider supporting this podcast:

 [06:33] Sharon Collier: Little bit, yeah, like, oh, what do we do with you, you know.
 Yeah,

-[06:51] Sharon Collier: A little bit and um I had a small conversation with my bishop because he didn’t know who I was and he didn’t know who I, I, tithing settlement.
+[06:51] Sharon Collier: A little bit and I had a small conversation with my bishop because he didn’t know who I was and he didn’t know who I, tithing settlement.
 He didn’t know I was widowed.
 And I’m like, you didn’t know I was widowed?
 It doesn’t say, if my husband died, my church records say single.
-It doesn’t, like, they couldn’t put a W on it.
+They couldn’t put a W on it.
 It just says single.
 He had no idea.
 He had no idea.
 Oh my goodness.
 Yeah.
 And so I had to tell him that, and he was like, Oh, you could tell it’s like, oh, I don’t know what to do with you.
 You know, what do I do?
-And then you get you get the little um Obligatory.
-Well, if there’s anything we can do for you, you let us know.
+And then you get you get the little Obligatory, Well, if there’s anything we can do for you, you let us know.
 And honestly, I have a really awesome ward, and I’m not going to criticize, but yeah, it is different.
-It is different, you know, being single in the church is different, being widowed in the church is different.
+It is different, being single in the church is different, being widowed in the church is different.
 They say we need to take care of the widows, and they kind of don’t.
 OK, if I had silver hair.

-[07:47] Michelle: Then you’d be more, you’d feel a little more taken care of.
-And so, OK, so that’s the experience in the church.
+[07:47] Michelle: Then you’d feel a little more taken care of.
+And so that’s the experience in the church.
 Now, can you talk about being a young widow in the LDS dating pool?
 Cause that’s a, a little more specific just to widows, I think,

 [08:02] Sharon Collier: to young widows.

 [08:03] Michelle: What are the challenges there?
-Like, like, what is it that, what is just nutshell the challenge that there is, because I don’t know if people understand.
+What is just nutshell the challenge that there is, because I don’t know if people understand.

-[08:11] Sharon Collier: Um, I joke and say we wear a scarlet W on our chest.
-Um, we, I have, there’s this awesome group of widows just if anybody knows knows.
-Any widows in Utah it’s LDS widows and widowers.
+[08:11] Sharon Collier: I joke and say we wear a scarlet W on our chest.
+There’s this awesome group of widows just if anybody knows Any widows in Utah it’s LDS widows and widowers.
 There’s a huge group of us, but we’ll go to dances together and people will literally come up to us and go, are you guys really the widows?
 Or they’ll say, why do you guys all hang out together?
 People have said that for years.
 How come all the widows hang out together?
 I’m like, who else do we have?
-You know, like we’re, we’re this exclusive group of cool people or it’s just, you know, it’s just a little different and then, you know, it’s almost like it’s like we have the plague.
-It’s like, oh, you’re a widow, a widow, you know.
-So, OK, it’s just different.
+You know, we’re this exclusive group of cool people or it’s just, you know, it’s just a little different and then, you know, it’s almost like it’s like we have the plague.
+It’s like, oh, you’re a widow, So, it’s just different.

 [08:56] Michelle: Why do you think that is?
-Is that, is that because of sort of the tragic element? like what do you?
+Is that because of sort of the tragic element? like what do you?
 Like, I know that, you know, death makes people uncomfortable.
-I know.
-Mhm.

 [09:07] Sharon Collier: Yeah, for sure.
-And then, you know, and people are like, can I ask how he died?
+And people are like, can I ask how he died?
 You know?
 And it’s like, well, yeah, you can, you know.
-And so it’s just, it’s something I’ve gotten, I’ve been widowed for 15 years.
+And so it’s just, I’ve been widowed for 15 years.
 So it’s just something I’ve gotten used to, and I kind of laugh it off anymore.
 Because it’s like,

 [09:25] Michelle: oh,

-[09:30] Michelle: OK, wow, OK, so I guess maybe maybe that could be explained or as like we are.
+[09:30] Michelle: OK, so I guess maybe maybe that could be explained or as like we are.
 Divorce is much more common, and being never married is much more common.
-So in a way, we have, because I know that a lot of women who are single for either of those reasons also experience these things of feeling singled out, feeling invisible.
-But it sounds like being widowed is even a more extreme version of that because it’s not as common and we’re not as comfortable with it or used to it, and we with widows even less.
-Yeah, like, as hard as it is for single women or divorced women, and probably divorced and single men as well.
-I don’t want to just, you know, um, as hard as it is for them to feel fully included and seen and understood with widows, it’s maybe even more extreme.
-And then the specific thing that I wanted to talk about in connection with polygamy is ceiling, is the issue with ceiling, cause that’s the thing that I was the most aware of, that is, that sets widows apart from any other group.
+I know that a lot of women who are single for either of those reasons also experience these things of feeling singled out, feeling invisible.
+But it sounds like being widowed is even a more extreme version of that because it’s not as common and we’re not as comfortable with it or used to it, and we with widows even less. as hard as it is for single women or divorced women, and probably divorced and single men as well.
+As hard as it is for them to feel fully included and seen and understood with widows, it’s maybe even more extreme.
+And then the specific thing that I wanted to talk about in connection with polygamy is sealing, is the issue with sealing, cause that’s the thing that I was the most aware of, that is, that sets widows apart from any other group.
 Widows are in an infinitely different category than widowers.
 Right, sure.
 I would say widowers are, you can correct me if I’m wrong, but widowers are kind of at the top of the availability, desirability market among LDS singles.

 [10:52] Sharon Collier: A little.
 It, it depends on who you talk to.

 [11:03] Michelle: so there’s not an X to deal with.
-There’s not a, you know.
-But widows, I would say are at like below the bottom of the pool of availability in.
+But widows, I would say are at like below the bottom of the pool of availability.
 Tell us why that is.

-[11:18] Sharon Collier: Well, I mean, we can’t get sealed, and most divorced men, um, their spouses have moved on, you know, and the ceiling has been broken and they’re sealed to somebody else.
+[11:18] Sharon Collier: Well, I mean, we can’t get sealed, and most divorced men, their spouses have moved on, you know, and the sealing has been broken and they’re sealed to somebody else.
 And so it really is kind of like the plague.
 You know,

 [11:34] Michelle: some men,